nsk126/CheatSheetHub/README.md

+# Cheat Sheet hub

-## Feel free to contribute any cheat sheets and add credit to source.
+### Feel free to contribute any cheat sheets and add credit to source.
 You may correct any wrong source.

 ### Data visualization cheat sheet
 <img src="Data-visualization-cheat-sheet.png" alt="img-data-viz-cheat-sheet" width="750"/>